Courses

 • The birth rate is defined as the number of births per thousand persons in a year.
 In India, the birth rate is always higher than the death rate.

-• Migration can also be defined as the movement of population from one place to another.
+• Migration can also be defined as the movement of a population from one place to another.
 Migration can be both internal that is within the country and internationally.
 Internal population changes do not affect population size but do affect the population distribution.

-• Indian population has been influenced by rural to urban migrations.
+• Indian population has been influenced by rural-to-urban migrations.

 Population Characteristics